 Upper Arm Lift (Brachioplasty)- Fort Worth, TX

 Excess skin and fat in the arms can be removed with an upper arm lift, also known as a brachioplasty, performed by, Dr. Anderson.
 If you find yourself avoiding sleeveless shirts or blouses because you are tired of the excess upper arm skin–or “bat wing arms” as some call it–then an upper arm lift can help.
 The lift can be used to create a more contoured arm appearance for men and women.
-An upper arm lift offers our Fort Worth and Weatherford patients the opportunity to remove excess fat and tighten the skin on their upper arms.
+An upper arm lift offers our Fort Worth patients the opportunity to remove excess fat and tighten the skin on their upper arms.
 If necessary, the arm lift can be combined with an excision of skin along the upper trunk and chest, near the breasts.
 Liposuction may also be used to treat excess arm fullness.
-During a consultation at our Fort Worth or Weatherford offices, we will discuss the benefits of arm lift plastic surgery and answer your questions.
+During a consultation at our Fort Worth offices, we will discuss the benefits of arm lift plastic surgery and answer your questions.
 Our team is experienced in the latest advances in plastic surgery and committed to providing a safe and successful outcome for our patients.